veebch/heat-o-matic/README.md

 First flash the board with the latest version of micropython.

-There are a few files, so [rshell](https://github.com/dhylands/rshell) is going to be the way to do it.
+There are a few files, so [ampy](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/install-ampy) is going to be the way to do it.

-     rshell --buffer-size=512 -p /dev/ttyACM0
+     sudo ampy -p /dev/ttyACM0 put ./

-Then copy all the files from this directory using the command

-     cp -r * /pyboard/

-There are some issues with rshell, recursive copy hangs.

 # Using it